roboteng/a11y-agent-bridge/README.md

 ## Current Limitations

-- Children enumeration not fully implemented (returns empty array)
 - Bounds/coordinates not extracted yet
-- Limited action support (Focus, Press only)
+- `set_value` action not yet implemented
+- `scroll` and `context_menu` actions not yet implemented
-- `find_by_name` not implemented
+- `find_by_name` not implemented (requires manual tree traversal)
 - macOS only (Windows and Linux planned)
 - Requires accessibility permissions on macOS

+## What's Working

+- ✅ Full accessibility tree traversal with children enumeration
+- ✅ Actions: `focus`, `press`, `increment`, `decrement`
+- ✅ Unix socket transport for GUI applications
+- ✅ Stdio transport for CLI tools
+- ✅ Finding UI elements by traversing the tree
+- ✅ Performing actions on buttons, sliders, and other controls
+- ✅ Successfully tested with egui applications

 ## Architecture